open-simh/simh/README-CMake.md

 _VS2019_: Install the `v141_xp` tools.

-Start the Visual Studio Installler, whether this is a new VS2019 install or modifying an existing installation.
+Start the Visual Studio Installer, whether this is a new VS2019 install or modifying an existing installation.

 - New installation: Follow the VS 2022 "New install" instructions.
 The steps are